 Webber resides in Crozet, Virginia, with her daughter, Julia, and son, Joshua.
-Her eldest daughter, Jordan Trejo, is an All-American women's lacrosse player at BYU and resides in Provo, Utah, with her husband, Chase and daughter, Peyton.
-Nancy’s second daughter, Julia plays women's lacrosse at BYU and her eldest son, Justin, will be a freshman on the men's lacrosse team at BYU this fall.
+Her oldest daughter, Jordan Haws Trejo, was an All-American women’s lacrosse player at BYU and now resides in San Antonio, Texas, with her husband, Chase and daughter, Peyton.
+Nancy’s second daughter, Julia plays women's lacrosse at BYU and her eldest son, Justin, attends UVU and plays for their men’s lacrosse team in Orem, Utah.